 Our expert facilitators guide your team through understanding your situation and give you the appropriate tools to solve your problem.
 We offer three flavours of these workshops: Is a circle really finite?
 The Banach–Tarski Paradox.
 How to Solve Difficult Problems by Using the Inversion Technique.
-Here’s a new framework for thinking about how you solve difficult problems (like losing weight and getting fit, creating more innovation in your company, learning a new skill, or otherwise changing your behavior).
+Imagine the most important goal or project you are working on right now.

 It would be wonderful to have the ability to solve all problems efficiently and in a timely fashion without difficulty, unfortunately there is no one way in which all problems can be solved.
 You will discover, as you read through our pages on problem solving, that the subject is complex.
-However well prepared we are for problem solving there is always an element of the unknown.
 Problem Solving - Identifying & Structuring Problems.
 This page continues from Problem Solving an Introduction that introduces problem solving as a concept and outlines the stages used to successfully solve problems.

 This page covers the first two stages in the problem solving process: Identifying the Problem and Structuring the Problem.
 Stage One: Identifying the Problem Before being able to confront a problem its existence needs to be identified.
 This might seem an obvious statement but, quite often, problems will have an impact for some time before they are recognised or brought to the attention of someone who can do anything about them.